qinguorui2001/tp/docs/UserGuide.md

 ### Viewing help: `help`

 Shows a help window with a link directing you to the user guide.
-Alternatively this can be access by clicking the `Help` button that can be found in the top left corner.
+Alternatively, you can access this page by clicking the `Help` button in the top left corner.

 ![help message](images/helpMessage.png)

 Format: `help`

 Possible usage:
-* The help window can be useful if you would like to refer to the user guide for more details of the available features in TA<sup>2</sup>.
+* The help window will direct you back to this user guide from TA<sup>2</sup> if you need details of the available feature.

 ### Adding a student: `add`

-Adds a student to the contact list with the student's relevant information.
+Adds a student to your contact list with their relevant information.

 Format: `add n/NAME e/EMAIL m/MODULE [t/TAG]…​`